scripts tiny lines on smooth tree bark

 Range

-Found throughout the North and South Islands on smooth bark of beech and podocarp trees in damp, undisturbed forests.
-Most common in the South Island's beech forests and the North Island's western ranges.
-Also found in temperate regions worldwide.
+Found throughout North and South Islands on smooth bark of beech and podocarp trees.
+Most common in South Island beech forests and North Island western ranges.
+Also found worldwide.

 Endemism